genfanad/genfanad-level-tools/README.md

 'Randomize Rotation' will automatically randomize the direction the model faces.
 This is useful for placing multiple copies of a model near each other.

+#### Batch Edit
+This tool allows you to edit many models at once, but converting a subset of scenery back and forth between image/JSON files.
+The tools will only apply to scenery where the ID matches the prefix.

+Scenery is saved to 'batch-scenery.png' and 'batch-scenery.json'.
+Each scenery type will get a unique color (specified in batch-scenery.json) and a PNG will be generated with a pixel for each color.
+You can draw more of existing pieces of scenery and they will be added to the map with the 'load' tool.
+Similarly, deleting scenery in bulk can be done as well.

+Tints are saved to 'tints.png' and can be used to recolor large parts of the map, like the dark forest.

+Random rotation will rotate all scenery that matches the prefix randomly, exactly as it says.

 ## Model Editor
 When you choose the model placement tool, you can click '...' to enter the model editor.